 Keto roast lamb with rosemary recipe

-I won’t lie to you – at first, it was difficult to forgo the traditional roast potatoes that are usually found accompanying a roast lamb dinner, but the flavor of this lamb makes up for it.
+I won’t lie to you – at first, it wasn’t easy to forgo the traditional roast potatoes that are usually found accompanying a roast lamb dinner, but the flavour of this lamb makes up for it.

-When it comes to picking your meat I strongly recommend buying organic, grass-fed lamb, as it has so much more nutrients and health benefits.
+When picking your meat, I strongly recommend buying organic, grass-fed lamb, as it has so much more nutrients and health benefits.
 It’s also significantly higher in omega-3 fatty acids, which is essential for a healthy heart.

-Timing is also important – leave your roast lamb in the oven for too long and it will dry out and become tough and rubbery.
-As a general rule, for a medium-rare roast, you should cook it for 10 minutes per pound of lamb.
+Timing is also important – leave your roast lamb in the oven for too long, and it will dry out and become tough and rubbery.
+As a general rule, you should cook it for 10 minutes per pound of lamb for a medium-rare roast.
 And don’t forget the resting time – this is crucial!
 Leave the roast covered in a baking tin to rest for an additional 20 minutes.
 This pulls in the heat and helps the juices of the meat keep the lamb moist and soft.